The International Association

 Greetings to current and prospective members!

-It is my pleasure to share with you my excitement in founding HYPIA for hyperpolyglots around the world to improve, authenticate, attest, and grow their fluency in the many languages that they speak, write, and communicate through.
-Hyperpolyglots represent something truly beautiful and exceptional in the world, and our organisation is committed to the same ideals which initially inspire all hyperpolyglots: a curiosity and a sense of wonder; a desire to connect with others, and the longing for a greater bond with, and understanding about, our world.
+It is my pleasure to share with you my excitement in founding HYPIA for hyperpolyglots around the world to improve, authenticate, attest, and grow their fluency in the many languages through which they communicate.
+Hyperpolyglots represent something truly beautiful and exceptional in the world, and our organization is committed to the same ideals which initially inspire all hyperpolyglots: a curiosity and a sense of wonder; a desire to connect with others, and the longing for a greater bond with, and understanding about, our world.

 It struck me as something quite odd that an association equivalent to HYPIA had not yet existed.
 I found this strange because there is a growing international body of hyperpolyglots who excel in a great many languages and who in many cases apply this to their professional and personal lives with great frequency and still greater ease.
-In a world defined by greater globalization, there is a pressing need to distinguish between those who are polyglots (more than three languages), and those who are bona fide hyperpolyglots (more than six).
+It is extremely unlikely that one would speak six or more languages through sheer happenstance, and far more plausible that it would be the product of rigorous effort.
+True enough, hyperpolyglots do attest to that hard work, often in a mix of solitary study and engagement with the wider world.
+This effort is the object of our celebration.

-Yet HYPIA is not about me or about any other single individual.
+HYPIA is not about any single individual.
 It is about a collective, united towards the realization of a more ideal form of person - one who exhibits tolerance and equanimity as they explore the marvelous extent of international linguistic diversity - not to mention one who explores the fuller potential of their own mind.
 This dual exploration of the beauty within and the beauty without is a recurring theme in my discussions with existing members of the organization.

 Our time is one of fervent hostilities and prejudice, many would say, but HYPIA offers an antithesis to the misanthropist zeitgeist that weighs down on the world.
 As such, it is by no means an exaggeration to say that the symbolic power of HYPIA embodies something far larger than was intended at its inception.
-Between the pathos of self-promoting YouTubers, and the rage of reactionaries in the public sphere, HYPIA offers a third way: celebrating ordinary people who have accomplished extraordinary things.
+Between the sea of self-aggrandizing money-minded influencers of the "polyglot industry" on the one hand, and the xenophobic rage of reactionaries in the public sphere on the other, HYPIA offers a third way: celebrating ordinary people who have accomplished extraordinary things.
 Yet as many HYPIA members will tell you, their personal journey has hardly just begun.

 Language is the rich fabric that enshrouds all experience that is truly human.
 Those who are hyperpolyglots therefore adorn multiple layers of beautiful fabrics at the same time.
 They have multiple lives in one sense; and they certainly have multiple souls.
-It is my honour to welcome new hyperpolyglots to that fold so that we can attest to one another’s hard work and celebrate what is likely to be the greatest achievement in each of our lives.
+It is my honor to welcome new hyperpolyglots to that fold so that we can attest to one another’s hard work and celebrate what is likely to be one of the greatest achievements in each of our lives.

 Cordially,